Best Scroll Saw for Beginners ULTIMATE 2024 Guide

 Sale

-• Exclusive tool free blade clamps allow blade changes in seconds.
-Depth of Cut (inches): 2 inch
+• Exclusive tool-free blade clamps allow blade changes in seconds

-• On off switch, electronic variable speed, flexible dust blower, and blade tensioning lever all located on front upper arm
+• On-off switch, electronic variable speed, flexible dust blower and blade-tensioning lever are all located on the front upper arm for added convenience

-• Arm design pivots from back of the saw to front, shortening the arm movement for smoother, quieter operation
+• Arm design pivots from the back of the saw to the front, shortening the arm movement for smoother, quieter operation

 • Arm lifts so blade can be easily threaded through the material for inside cuts